laurarnichols/defectCrossSections/PhononPP/README.md

 For multiple displacements (`singleDisp = .false.`), the path to the energy table output by `EnergyTabulator` (`energyTableDir`) must be provided. `EnergyTabulator` should be run before `PhononPP` in this case so that only the transitions with the required inputs and with allowed energies are considered.
 The path to the base directory (`CONTCARsBaseDir`) where there are subfolders for each of the relaxed states must also be given.
 It is assumed that the subfolder naming convention is `k<ik>_b<ib>` and lines up with those used for `EnergyTabulator`.
 For multiple displacements, there are multiple $S_j$ output files named `Sj.k<iki>_b<ibi>.k<ikf>_b<ibf>.out` based on the initial/final bands and k-points.

 _Note: It is also currently assumed that the allowed states are not dependent on the spin channel and that `energyTable.1` exisits._

+When calculating $S_j$, there is an option to calculate using a single frequency from a single phonon file or two frequencies using two phonon files.
+Both $S_j$ and $S_j'$ are calculated using the same $\Delta q_j$ projection of the displacement onto the initial-phonon eigenvectors, and both are output in the same file.
+Currently, the only option for this output file is for the modes to be sorted in order of descending $S_j$.
+This mode is controlled by the logical `diffOmega`, which is by default `.false.`.

 ### First-order items